What remains of Bears Ears

 This sheep has lighter-colored spots around its feet and mouth, something often repeated on this panel.
 The lighter etchings were probably added later.

 “Things that are older, they tend to take on that patina … the color of the background,” said Till of the Edge of the Cedars museum.
-“So if something is totally repatinated, than we know it’s pretty darn old as opposed to something that is a lot lighter.”
+“So if something is totally repatinated, then we know it’s pretty darn old as opposed to something that is a lot lighter.”

 Artists created compositions that told stories.
 These two twinlike figures are probably part of a traditional narrative, Cole said, and similar pairs of figures can be seen across the region.